UWPCE-PythonCert/PythonCertDevel/source/modules/Sequences.rst

 * Indexing will always return one single object (a scalar), whereas slicing will return a sequence of objects.

 So if you start with, say, a list of numbers, indexing will return a single number.
-Slicing, on the other hand, will return list of numbers -- even is that list only has one number in it -- or zero!
+Slicing, on the other hand, will return list of numbers -- even if that list only has one number in it -- or zero!

 Note that strings are a bit of an exception -- there is no character type in Python -- so a single character is a string -- a sequence of length-1.